-Total realized and unrealized gains (losses) on investments and net investment income (loss) - TSHF, prior to non-controlling interest, returned income of \$60.4 million and a loss of \$36.6 million for the three months ended September 30, 2023 and 2022, respectively.
+Total net realized and unrealized gains (losses) on investments and net investment income (loss) - TSHF, prior to non-controlling interest, returned income of \$60.4 million \$262.8 million and a loss of \$36.6 million \$10.1 million for the three months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively.
 This includes the fund's returns, net of investment management fees.

-Total realized and unrealized gains (losses) on investments and net investment income (loss) - TSHF, net of non-controlling interest, returned income of \$51.3 million and a loss of \$21.3 million for the three months ended September 30, 2023 and 2022, respectively.
-This includes the fund's returns, net of investment management fees as well as performance incentive allocations.
-The aggregate incentive allocation to which the investment manager is entitled is included in "Net income attributable to non-controlling interests" in our GAAP financial statements.
+Total realized and unrealized gains (losses) on investments and net Net investment income, (loss) net of non-controlling interest - TSHF, net of non-controlling interest, returned income of \$51.3 million \$142.7 million and a loss of \$21.3 million \$8.6 million for the three months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively.
+This includes the fund's returns, net of investment management fees as well as and performance incentive allocations.
+The aggregate incentive allocation to which the investment manager is entitled is included in "Net" Net income attributable to non-controlling interests in our GAAP financial statements.

-TS Hamilton Fund produced returns of 3.1% and (1.2)% for the three months ended September 30, 2023 and 2022, respectively.
+TS Hamilton Fund produced returns, net of 3.1% investment management fees and (1.2)% performance incentive allocations, of 8.3% and 0.5% for the three months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively.

-For the three months ended September 30, 2023, TSHF generated positive returns in single name equities trading and macroeconomic trading.
-Gains were led by U.S. single name equities, followed by macroeconomic trading and then non-U.S. equities.
+For the three months ended September 30, 2023 March 31, 2024, TSHF generated gains in TS Hamilton Fund were led by macroeconomic trading in Two Sigma Futures Portfolio, LLC ("FTV").
+Within FTV, equities, commodities, fixed income, currencies, and credit all made positive contributions to returns, in decreasing order.
+TS Hamilton Fund also received positive contributions from single name equities trading.
+In single name equities trading, and macroeconomic trading.
+Gains gains were led by U.S. single name equities within Two Sigma Spectrum Portfolio, LLC ("STV"), followed by macroeconomic trading and then non-U.S. equities.
 Macroeconomic gains primarily related to fixed income securities and commodities, while losses were driven by equities, credit and currencies.
-In non-U.S. equities, trading was profitable in East Asia and Pan-America, but not in Europe or China.
+In non-U.S. equities trading was profitable in within Two Sigma Equity Spectrum Portfolio, LLC ("ESTV").
+Within ESTV, East Asia, Europe, Pan-America, and Pan-America, but not China all made positive contributions to returns, in Europe or China, decreasing order.

-For the three months ended September 30, 2022, TSHF generated positive returns in single name equities trading, partially offset by losses in macroeconomic trading.
-In single name equities trading, U.S. equities and non-U.S. equities both generated positive returns.
-In non-U.S. equities, trading was profitable in East Asia, Europe and China, but not in Pan-America.
-In macroeconomic trading, gains were driven by currencies, while losses related to fixed income, commodities, equities and credit.
+For the three months ended September 30, 2022 March 31, 2023, TSHF generated positive returns gains in TS Hamilton Fund were led by single name equities trading and partially offset by losses in macroeconomic trading.
+In single name equities trading, gains were led by U.S. equities and within STV, followed by non-U.S. equities both generated positive returns.
+In non-U.S. equities, trading was profitable in within ESTV.
+Within ESTV, Europe, China, East Asia, Europe and China, but not Pan-America all made positive contributions to returns, in Pan-America.
+In macroeconomic trading, gains decreasing order.
+Macro losses in FTV were driven led by currencies, while losses related to fixed income, commodities, equities and credit.